What is the British Association of Removers (BAR) and how do they protect you, our customer?

 It’s a question of trust.
 Choosing a BAR Member will ensure your move goes smoothly.
 You will have the peace of mind that comes from using a vetted, reputable, professional and safe remover, and in the unlikely event that something goes wrong, you’ve got someone to turn to.
+Every member of the BAR must undergo stringent annual audits to ensure their business is being run according to the BAR guidelines.

-The British International Freight Association
+What is BIFA, the The British International Freight Association

 FIATA's role is to familiarise trade and industry and the public at large with the services rendered by freight forwarders through the dissemination of information, distribution of publications and oinline media and to improve the quality of services rendered by freight forwarders by developing and promoting uniform forwarding documents, standard trading conditions, etc.